-Your motorhome, depending on the model, will have a touchscreen to control the generator or manual switches located at the Command Center panel.
-There may also be secondary switches located on the dash or on the generator itself.
-A digital hour meter that keeps track of generator hours used is located either on the touchscreen or on a separate hour meter on the Command center panel.
+Your motorhome has manual switches located at the Command Center panel.
+There are secondary switches located on the dash, in an overhead cabinet, or on the generator itself.
+An hour meter that keeps track of generator hours used is located near the switch and a separate hour meter on the generator.